|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 13: To Hanoi, Water Puppet Performance

 This morning we continue to explore Halong Bay by boat.
 For early risers, the sunrise from the upper deck is a lovely way to greet the day from the water.
-Disembark at noon and journey back to Hanoi for lunch and a few more sites including Ngoc Son Temple and the Hanoi Opera House.
+Disembark at noon and journey back to Hanoi for lunch and (time permitting) visits to the Ngoc Son Temple and the Hanoi Opera House.
 Tonight, we have dinner at a local restaurant and take in a performance of the famous water-puppets.

 Day 14: Sites of Hanoi, Old Quarter